 Full time assistants are eligible to receive 12 units of a tuition waiver each term but must be registered for at least 6 units per term.
 Half time assistants are eligible to receive 6 units of a tuition waiver each term but must be registered for at least 3 units per term.

 All openings that are posted can be found on Handshake.
-Search for Graduate Assistant.
+Search for Graduate Assistantships by choosing Job Type Graduate School.

 Positions will continue to be posted throughout the year for the Fall, Spring & Summer Terms.